 Students are allowed to drop and add courses online via AUK Banner Self-Service through the end of the Drop/Add period.
 The Drop/Add period during the fall and spring semesters is usually the first week of classes, and the Drop/Add period during the summer is usually the first two days of classes.
-Dropped courses are not considered attempts.
-If a student drops a course(s) before the last day of the first week of classes, s/he will be refunded up to 90% of tuition and fees.
-Dropped courses in this case will not be entered in the student's academic records.
+Dropped courses are not considered attempts and will not be entered in the student's academic records.